 January, December, November, October, September, August, July, June, May, April, March, February

 The Engineering Doctorate (EngD) in Composites Manufacture is a four-year postgraduate research programme, which integrates an industry-based research project with research training in technical subjects, as well as business skills and transferable skills training.
 Each EngD research project is designed around the sponsor company's research priorities.
+Due to the nature of the funding, this programme is open to home/EU students only.

 The IDC aims to provide the UK composites manufacturing industry with EngD graduates who are equipped with the advanced technical and leadership skills required for effective adoption of new knowledge and technologies in composites manufacture.
 The relevant industry areas include aerospace, automotive, marine, wind energy and construction.